LiliGuimaraes/100-days-of-code/log.md

 **Today's Progress**: After a small vacation, organized all scripts and functions on a #raspberry pi.
 Now, while the raspberry pi in active, the [@RoBirdWatching](https://twitter.com/RoBirdWatching) will look if there is a new Doodle published by Google and share it on twitter at 6:30 am

 **Link(s) to work**: [Robot Bird Watching 1st Module](https://github.com/FelipeSBarros/1stRoBirdWatchingModule/commit/03efb02d1e6da83d817d65dba07d48f5934f1208)

+### Day 7: 12/01/2018

+**Today's Progress**: Stop the Robot Bird Watching for a while to work on a new and quick projet: build a chat bot on #telegram to manage to-do list.
+Learned a lot about Telegram API, build menu, etc. Was a long day working only on this project.
+This gave me new ideas for chat bot.

+**Link(s) to work**: [Telegram chatbot to-do list](https://github.com/FelipeSBarros/ToDoBot)